 General Civics 0.5 Credit Gr.
-10, 11, 12 Course: 9483 deficial civics U.S CIEUIL 01.
-10, 11, 12 Course.
-3403
+10. 11.
+12 Course: 9483

 This course gives students a fundamental understanding of how the U.S. Government functions.
 The roles of different branches of government, lawmaking, the principles of government, the formation of governments and the rights and responsibilities of citizens will all be stressed.
 Contemporary political and governmental issues will also be examined to illustrate the process of government.
 Per the IEP, the classroom teacher has the discretion to adapt the curriculum based on individual student needs.